openwebwork/webwork-open-problem-library/OpenProblemLibrary/macros/Union/1-README.txt

     unionTables.pl	  Functions for creating tables and side-by-side text.

-    unionLists.pl	  Functions for creating UL and OL lists in HTML, and corresponding lists in TeX mode.

     unionMessages.pl      Defines variables that hold standard
 			  messages like how to enter "infinity", or other such remarks.
 This way they can be